easypanel-io/website/docs/05-templates/photoview/index.md

 ## Instructions

-You will need to mount the location where your photos are to complete the installation.
+After deployment, you need to mount your photos directory to the /photos path.
+This can be done using bind mounts in Easypanel&#39;s advanced settings.
+On first access, you will be prompted to create an admin user and configure the photo source path (use /photos as the path).

 ## Benefits